 The Training Observatory regularly publishes studies and analyses on issues related to the companies' training practices, State co-funding of training,

 the offer of continuing training in Luxembourg and the vocational integration of young people by means of the TEVA study.

-View all the publications of the Training Observatory available for download
+View all the publications of the Training Observatory available (only in French) for download